Humanists UK

-The charity also supports humanist and non-religious ceremonies in England and Wales, Northern Ireland, and the Crown dependencies and maintains a national network of accredited celebrants for humanist funeral ceremonies, weddings, and baby namings, in addition to a network of volunteers who provide like-minded support and comfort to non-religious people in hospitals and prisons.
-Its other charitable activities include providing free educational resources to teachers, parents, and institutions; a peer-to-peer support service for people who face difficulties leaving coercive religions and cults; work to promote tolerance and understanding between religious communities and the non-religious; and work to promote understanding of humanism.
-The current President of Humanists UK is Adam Rutherford and the Chief Executive is Andrew Copson.
-The association currently has 70 affiliated regional and special interest groups and claims a total of approximately 100,000 members and supporters.
+The charity also supports humanist and non-religious wedding, funeral, and baby naming ceremonies in England and Wales, Northern Ireland, and the Crown Dependencies, in addition to a network of volunteers who provide like-minded support and comfort to non-religious people in hospitals and prisons.
+Its other charitable activities include providing free educational resources to teachers, parents, and institutions; a peer-to-peer support service for people who face difficulties leaving coercive religions and cults; work to promote tolerance and understanding between religious communities and the non-religious; and work to promote humanist values and understanding of humanism.
+The current president of Humanists UK is Adam Rutherford and the chief executive is Andrew Copson.
+The association currently has 70 affiliated regional and special interest groups and claims a total of approximately 140,000 members and supporters.

 Humanists UK also has sections which run as staffed national humanist organisations in both Wales and Northern Ireland.
 Wales Humanists and Northern Ireland Humanists each have an advisory committee drawn from the membership and a development officer.
 Wales Humanists and Northern Ireland Humanists campaign on devolved issues in Cardiff and Belfast and work to expand the provision of humanist ceremonies, pastoral care, and support for teachers in those countries.

 Aims

-The organisation's Articles of Association sets out its aims as:
+The organisation's Articles of Association sets out its charitable aims as: